xylix/xylix.github.io/src/lib/posts/topology.md

 favourite: true
 ---

-# How topology helped re-ignite my love for math

 ## Background, my attitude toward math before 2024

 For a long while, I avoided thinking too much about the mandatory math courses that my computer science degree in my university includes.
 I had already failed the initial "introduction to university mathematics" course during the early years of my studies, and overall after my high school experience (being an "average student" in a gifted math & compsci focused high school) in math felt quite incompetent and demotivated.